nezaj/instant-llm-guides/guides/006_instaql.md

 ### Multiple Conditions

-Filter with multiple conditions (AND logic):
+Use multiple keys in `where` to filter with multiple conditions (AND logic):

 ```typescript
 // ✅ Good: Fetch completed todos with high priority